-There are many components to an native ad placement that can impact performance.
-Highlights from our findings are outlined below.
+There are many components to a native ad placement that can impact performance.
+Highlights from our findings are outlined below:

 - Placements with larger thumbnails drive higher CTR for native display units, and higher video view rates for native video units